Euro zone shares set for biggest weekly fall this year with Greece in focus

 on suspicion of rigging the Brazilian currency, antitrust

-watchdog Cade added on Thursday, the first such probe in one of
+watchdog Cade said on Thursday, the first such probe in one of

 the busiest foreign exchange markets globally.